alcatrazEscapee/mappificator/README.md

 - To check if Maven is functional, run `mvn --version` in a console window.

 Run `mappificator.py` with the working directory `/<Mappificator Project Folder>/src/`.
 There are a number of command line options that can be used and can be found with `mappificator.py --help`.
+In general, there are two that are of note:

+- `-p --publish` is required to publish the mappings to the user's maven local.
+- `-v --version` sets the output version.

 Mappificator produces a parchment formatted mapping export.
 As of time of writing, the only way to use this is to use a custom ForgeGradle 5 fork.
 There are instructions on how to set this up in the [Parchment Discord](https://discord.com/invite/XXHhhPRUxs).